QMeCha: quantum Monte Carlo package for fermions in embedding environments: Quantum Monte Carlo methods

 Since the systems described through the code are usually fermionic particles, as the QDO systems are composed of distinguishable bosonic particles, the approximation introduced to solve the sign problem is the Fixed-Node (FN) approximation~\cite{fou+01rmp,*kal+08ch8,*bec+17}.

 The fixed node procedure in {\sffamily QMeCha} differs from that in ref. \citenum{umr+93jcp} by a set of more modern features that have been introduced to improve the estimation of energy difference with pseudopotential calculations.
-In particular, to integrate the pseudopotential component determinant locality approximation (DLA)\cite{zen+19jcp} is used to increase stability and reproducibility of the DMC energies independently on the type of Jastrow\cite{dellapia+25jcp}.
-Second, following the work of Anderson \textit{et al.} \cite{and+21jcp,and+24jcp} in order to reduce the size-consistency error of the DMC calculations\cite{zen+16prb}, a single particle energy cut-off algorithm has been introduced, removing the original dependency of the branching factor on the \textit{effective} time step\cite{and+24jcp} due to the fact that this increases the size-consistency error.
+In particular, to integrate the pseudopotential component, determinant locality approximation (DLA)\cite{zen+19jcp} is used to improve stability and reproducibility of the DMC energies independently on the type of Jastrow\cite{dellapia+25jcp}, with respect to locality approximation (LA)\cite{mit+91jcp}.
+T-moves\cite{cas+10jcp} and determinant T-moves\cite{dellapia+25jcp}, that are more stable but computationally more expensive approaches have still to be implemented in the code, together with Lattice Regularized diffusion Monte Carlo (LRDMC)\cite{lrdmc05,cas+10jcp}. \\ Second, following the work of Anderson \textit{et al.} \cite{and+21jcp,and+24jcp} in order to reduce the size-consistency error of the DMC calculations\cite{zen+16prb}, a single particle energy cut-off algorithm has been introduced, removing the original dependency of the branching factor on the \textit{effective} time step\cite{and+24jcp} due to the fact that this increases the size-consistency error.

-The efficiency of the algorithm is shown in the code comparison article ref. \citenum{dellapia+25jcp}.
+The efficiency of the algorithm is shown in a code comparison investigation presented in ref. \citenum{dellapia+25jcp}.